God’s Goodness Abounds

 and revive the courage of those with repentant hearts.”

 God says He dwells with the one who is contrite in spirit and humble.
-Contrite is an old-fashioned word that means one who shows sincere remorse, and has a sense of guilt and deisres atonement.
+Contrite is an old-fashioned word that means one who shows sincere remorse, and has a sense of guilt and desires atonement.
 God seeks those who have a repentant heart and desire to turn to Him for help.
 He promises restoration and revived courage to live rightly.
 In verse 19 He promises peace, “I will comfort those who mourn,

 19 bringing words of praise to their lips.